 Vibro replacement is the construction of dense aggregate columns (stone columns) with a down-hole vibrator suspended from a crane or specially built rig.
 Hayward Baker has designed and constructed over 1,000 projects using vibro replacement, a technique developed by our affiliate company, Keller, in Europe.

 This process densifies granular soils and reinforces all soils.
 Vibro replacement stone columns are constructed with either the wet top-feed process, or the dry bottom-feed process.

-In the wet top-feed process, the vibrator penetrates to the design depth using the vibrator’s weight and vibrations, as well as water jets located in the tip.
+In the wet top-feed process (shown to the left), the vibrator penetrates to the design depth using the vibrator’s weight and vibrations, as well as water jets located in the tip.
 The stone (crushed stone or recycled concrete) is then added at the ground surface to the annular space around the vibrator created by the jetting water.
 The stone falls through the space to the vibrator tip, and fills the void created as the vibrator is lifted several feet.
 The vibrator is lowered, densifying and displacing the underlying stone.
 The vibro replacement process is repeated in lifts until a dense stone column is constructed to the ground surface.

 Vibro replacement rigs can be fully instrumented with an on-board Data Acquisition (DAQ) system to monitor specific parameters.
 Data from the system, such as amperage and lift rate, are recorded and displayed in real-time alongside specified target values on an in-cab monitor.
 Monitoring allows the operator to correct any deviations in real-time during the construction process to keep the stone column within project specifications.